 - MHA Degree: Course fees are assessed on a per-credit basis.
-The fee tiers are outlined in the Worksheet of Estimated MHA Program Expenses.
+The fee tiers are outlined at Estimated MHA Program Expenses.

 - Concurrent Degree: Anyone interested in pursuing a concurrent degree program should consult with the MHA Program to clarify the relevant tuition/course fee structure.
 Additional tuition/course fees will apply.